sagemath/trac_to_gh/Issue 7556.md

 # Issue 7556: change default rounding behavior for QQ to

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7556

 Original creator: was